ProjectBox House

 Interior kitchen built using U-Build modular construction

-The scheme is one of 10 pilot houses, built side by side as the first street in Graven Hill, Bicester: a pioneering development of 1900 Custom and Self Build houses (CSH).
-The Graven Hill project is of national significance, a ‘vanguard’ project aiming to help the government double the CSH market by 2020.
+Box House was one of ten pilot houses built side by side as the first street in Graven Hill, Bicester.
+The pioneering development of 1900 Custom and Self Build houses (CSH) is of national significance and was intended to help the government double the CSH market by 2020.
+The original two bedroom home took just four weeks to build, giving rise both to Studio Bark’s No Building As Usual programme, and the U-Build construction system.

 Contemporary bathroom interior image

-The clients, Chris and Roxie, wanted to be involved in the construction of their house and were interested in the benefits associated with prefabricated (off-site) housing.
+The clients wanted to be involved in the construction of their house and were interested in the benefits associated with prefabricated housing.
 However, they did not have the budget to pay for an external contractor, nor the specialist skills to lead the build process themselves.
-In response to this challenging brief, Studio Bark developed an innovative system of CNC cut timber building blocks.
-Later coined as U-Build, the system is designed to provide a robust and affordable self-build solution for keen self-builders with limited construction experience.

 Soft contemporary living room at Box House